ThiagoPanini/tech-playground/software/vertical_slice_architecture/README.md

 # Vertical Slice Architecture - B3 Stock Tickers

-This project demonstrates a **Vertical Slice Architecture** implementation for fetching and storing stock ticker information from the B3 (Brazilian Stock Exchange).
-The architecture follows clean architecture principles with clear separation of concerns and dependency inversion.
+This project demonstrates a **Vertical Slice Architecture** for fetching and storing stock ticker information from the B3 (Brazilian Stock Exchange).
+It follows clean architecture principles, with clear separation of concerns and dependency inversion.

 ## Overview

-The application scrapes stock ticker data from the Fundamentus website and processes it using a vertical slice approach, where each feature is self-contained and includes all layers from presentation to infrastructure.
+The application scrapes stock ticker data from the Fundamentus website and processes it using a vertical slice approach.
+Each feature is self-contained and includes all layers from presentation to infrastructure.

 ## Architecture

-The project implements vertical slice architecture with the following layers:
+The project implements vertical slice architecture with these layers:
 - **Domain**: Core business entities and interfaces
 - **Use Cases**: Application business logic
 - **Infrastructure**: External adapters and repositories
 - **Presentation**: Entry points and handlers

 ## Features

 ### Get B3 Stock Tickers
-Retrieves active stock tickers from the B3 exchange through web scraping.
+Retrieves active stock tickers from the B3 exchange via web scraping.

 **Flow:**
 1. HTTP request to Fundamentus portal
 2. HTML parsing to extract ticker information
 3. Data transformation to domain entities
 4. Optional storage in DynamoDB

 ## Project Structure